 Sack rubbed Finish Type W-6

-After completion of the surface preparation of the smooth rubbed finish, apply a sack rubbed cement finish to form a smooth finish of uniform appearance as specified in CSA A23.1-14, Clause 7.7.3.7.4 Sack Rubbed Finish [Consultant to confirm references].
+After completion of the surface preparation of the smooth rubbed finish, apply a sack rubbed cement finish to form a smooth finish of uniform appearance as specified in CSA A23.1-19, Clause 7.7.3.7.4 Sack Rubbed Finish.
 Apply a second coat of sack rubbed cement finish to produce a smooth uniform appearance if required in order to obtain acceptance.
 Demonstrate on a sample panel prior to production finishing.

 Upon completion, thoroughly wash the surfaces with clean water